-I got this book as a birthday gift less than 2 months back, and looking at the size of the book, I was not sure if I would be able to read it so soon and so fast.
-Couple of weeks back I picked up this book from the heap of my un-read books and not sure what made me pick up this book, as this was probably the longest book out of all others.
-May be its bright red color was shouting from the shelf ‘Pick me up and read’, may be the words that describe the old city of Delhi, a place that has always been a mystery to me, were calling me, but as I finish reading it today,’ I am happy, I read it’
+I got this book The Peacock Throne as a birthday gift less than 2 months back.
+Looking at the size of the book, I was not sure if I would be able to read it so soon and so fast.
+A couple of weeks back I picked up this book from the heap of my unread books.
+Not sure what made me pick up this book, as this was probably the longest book out of all others.
+Maybe its bright red color was shouting from the shelf ‘Pick me up and read’.
+Maybe the words that describe the old city of Delhi, a place that has always been a mystery to me, were calling me.
+But as I finish reading it today,’ I am happy, I read it’

 It’s a story of a physical space and the characters that inhabit the place and give the place a character.
-It’s the story of their relationships which are as human as they can be, their dependence on each other, their playing around with each other, their feelings about each other and their constraints that limit them and their destinies which play its own role in the web of things that happen, their backgrounds and life experiences that define their actions and reactions, their individual and collective identities.
-It’s a story of Chandni Chowk and its everyday life, which gets disturbed here and there when some major events happen, but then gets back to where it was.
+It’s the story of their relationships which are as human as they can be.
+Their dependence on each other, their playing around with each other, their feelings about each other and their constraints that limit them.
+And their destinies which play its own role in the web of things that happen.
+Their backgrounds and life experiences that define their actions and reactions, their individual and collective identities.
+The Peacock Throne is a story of Chandni Chowk and its everyday life, which gets disturbed here and there when some major events happen.
+But then gets back to where it was.